-2020 will be the clean up year
+2020 will be cleaned up

-The still new year has started with two new End of Sale announcements.
+The still new year has started with two new end of sale announcements.

-- The AP series of Sophos access points will no longer be sold after 31 March 2020.
+- The AP series of Sophos access points will no longer be sold after March 31, 2020.

-- Sophos Central Wireless licenses for AP15, AP55 and AP100 will also no longer be sold after 31 March 2020.
+- Sophos Central Wireless licenses for AP15, AP55 and AP100 will also no longer be sold after March 31, 2020.

-- Since August 2019, the Sophos XG 85(w) and XG 105(w) are also no longer sold due to poor performance.
+- As of August 2019, the Sophos XG 85(w) and XG 105(w) are also no longer sold due to underperformance.

 SFOS Hardware Support

-In order to use the new release SFOS v18.0 you will need an SG or XG Firewall with at least 4GB of RAM.
+In order to use the new release SFOS v18.0, you need an SG or XG firewall that has at least 4 GB of RAM.
 All other models are supported.

-If you run the Firewall virtually, you get a free upgrade from 1CPU 2GB RAM to 1CPU 4GB RAM.
+If you run the firewall virtually, you get a free upgrade from 1CPU 2GB RAM to 1CPU 4GB RAM.

 Sophos XG Appliances